 Do Terrier Mix Dogs Bark A Lot?

+Many terrier breeds have a reputation for being vocal.
 Crossing them with a quieter breed doesn’t necessarily guarantee a quieter dog – their offspring are just as likely to inherit a terrier’s tendency to bark.

 Bear in mind that some of the crosses we’ve met here include two parents who like to make themselves heard – Dachshunds and Schnauzers are famously vocal.